thms/chaos-engineering/chaos-mesh.md

   --namespace chaos-mesh

 # Get the url for the dashboard
-minikube service list -n chaos-mesh
+minikube service --url -n chaos-mesh chaos-dashboard